-The NSW government has decided to construct a light rail service between Circular Quay and the Randwick area.
+The NSW government has decided to construct a light rail service ("CSELR" or "CBD&SELR") between Circular Quay and the Randwick area.
 Major work started in October 2015, safely after the NSW state election on 28th March 2015.
 Under a 2013 plan coyly called Sydney City Centre Access Strategy, George Street was gradually closed between Circular Quay and Haymarket.
 From 4 October 2015, all George Street buses (including those that use the Anzac Bridge) were forced to divert, many along Elizabeth Street.
 Eventually, when (if?) the track is ready, most Elizabeth Street bus services will be replaced by light rail.
 Most former George Street passengers will have to change between bus and light rail at Haymarket.
 Meanwhile, businesses along George Street and their customers will have suffered three years' disruption, dust and noise.

 The light rail vehicles will be about 67 metres long (more than five times as long as a standard bus).
 Unfortunately, they will only have a few more seats than two buses.
 During peak demand, most light rail passengers will have to stand.
 Even so there mightn't be enough room to carry the passengers that peak-hour buses currently do every day.